 Your Guide to Cloth Nappy Jargon

 So you’ve decided to start using cloth nappies and you have a look on the internet to see what’s available.
 But there are just so many to choose from, and what is this new language of nappy that you have to learn!
-What is an AIO nappy?
+With so much cloth nappy jargon and abbreviations, it’s no surprise that reusable nappy newbies can feel intimidated.
+What’s an AIO nappy?
 What is a nappy booster?
-What is best for my baby and my family?
+Which reusable nappy is best for my baby and my family?

 Well we are here to help guide you, and it really is simple once you get the hang of it.
 To help you out, we’ve put together a list of various cloth nappy jargon and abbreviations commonly used to describe different types and bits of washable nappies.
 All in plain and simple English, so that any cloth novice can get the hang of it.
 If you think we’ve missed anything out, please add them to the comments at the bottom and we’ll edit the post to include them.